-Jane Alexander has over 20 years’ experience as a corporate finance lawyer with Norton Rose and 3i Group plc.
+Jane Alexander (Vice Chair) has over 20 years’ experience as a corporate finance lawyer with Norton Rose and 3i Group plc.
 She joined The Royal College of Art, the world’s leading postgraduate art and design university, in 2011 as Pro-Rector (Operations) and was responsible for strategic planning, finance and estates, governance and risk management.
 At the RCA she was Chair of the Equality & Diversity Committee and a member of the Advisory Board of InnovationRCA, the student business incubator.
-Jane is currently an Independent Member of Council of The Royal Veterinary College and a member of its Finance & General Purposes Committee.
+Jane is currently an Independent Member of Council of The Royal Veterinary College and a member of the Finance & General Purposes Committee and the Staff Remuneration Committee.
 She was a trustee of The National Association of Youth Theatres, the sector development agency for youth theatre in England.
 She has a law degree from Brasenose College Oxford and more recently obtained an MA Culture, Policy & Management from City University, London.

-John G Stewart is Director of Legal Services at the University of London, a degree-awarding federation of 18 leading higher education institutions.
-He is responsible for all legal services at the University.
-He was previously general counsel at the Wellcome Trust, the world’s largest biomedical research charity.
-He was a member of the board of governors, and chair of the Audit Committee, of The Place from July 2005 to December 2014.
-He re-joined The Place in July 2017 as a governor and chair of the Audit Committee.
+John G Stewart is University Secretary and Director of Legal at the University of London, a degree-awarding federation of 17 leading higher education institutions in London.
+He is responsible for governance and legal services at the University, serving as secretary to the Board of Trustees.
+He was previously general counsel and company secretary at the Wellcome Trust, the world’s largest biomedical research charity.
+He has been a governor, and chair of the Audit Committee, of The Place from July 2017 to the present, having previously served in those roles from July 2005 to December 2014.